raja-kumar/Visual-RFT/Visual-ARFT/evaluation_coding/README.md

 -  Line 30: Replace **json_path** with the actual dataset path (MAT-Coding.json).
 -  Line 42: Replace **input_image_path** with the actual image path.
 -  Line 103: Set the results save path.

+> ⏳ The inference time for **Visual-ARFT-Coding-7B** is approximately 1.5 hours, while the **3B model** takes around 50 minutes.

+## Evaluation
+After obtaining the inference results, run the `evaluation.ipynb` step by step.
+The `.ipynb` file will provide the final evaluation scores.

+We have saved the inference results of the `Visual-ARFT-Coding-7B` model in the `evaluation_results` folder.
+You can directly use the results inside to test the evaluation scores.